What Is Eating My Bougainvillea Leaves? Get Answers Here!

 Are you seeing damage on your bougainvillea leaves?
 Like something’s been chomping and munching away?
-I’m not talking little nibbles here and there but some serious feasting.
-I’ll tell and show you what it might be so you can identify the pest and take action.
+I’m not talking about a few little nibbles here and there, but some serious feasting.
+I’ll show you what might be causing the damage so you can identify the pest and take action.

-I had 2 bougainvilleas in my Santa Barbara garden and 4 here in Tucson.
-I’ve learned a lot about them from working at a nursery but mostly by hands-on experience.
-They’re relatively easy to maintain except for the pruning which I happen to enjoy (yes, it’s true!) and you can’t beat them for an all-out show of color.
+I’ve had two bougainvilleas in my Santa Barbara garden (California) and now have four here in Tucson (Arizona).
+I’ve learned a lot about them from working at a nursery in Berkeley, but mostly through hands-on experience.
+They’re relatively easy to maintain, except for the pruning, which I happen to enjoy (yes, it’s true!).
+And you can’t beat them for an all-out show of color.

-There are a few pests which attack them that I’ve skimmed over in previous bougainvillea posts and videos – so it’s time for more details.
+There are a few pests that attack bougainvilleas that I’ve briefly covered in previous posts and videos, so it’s time to take a closer look at the most common culprits.

 Leaf Cutter Bee

-This 1 is very easy to identify because you’ll see large even chomps, like half-moons, taken out of the sides of the foliage.
-You rarely see the leafcutter bee itself because it does its thing & then is gone.
-I never saw leafcutter bees in Santa Barbara but I did have them on 1 of my bougies in the spring.
-Nothing too bad but enough for me to notice.
-It’s now the very end of August & low & behold, I found 1 leaf with the evidence so I could show you.
+I never saw leaf cutter bees in Santa Barbara, but I did notice them on one of my bougainvilleas here in Tucson in the spring.
+The damage wasn’t extensive, but it was enough for me to notice.
+It’s now the very end of August, and lo and behold, I found another leaf with the telltale evidence so I could show you.

 Evidence of leaf cutter bees.
-My how neatly they eat!
+My how neatly they eat the leaf edges!

-The next 2 pests are caterpillars which mean they eat like crazy.
-There are so many different types of caterpillars & they’re all hungry critters.
-The damage done by caterpillars can vary a bit but the treatment is generally the same.
+The pests below are caterpillars, which means they eat like crazy.
+There are many different types of caterpillars, and they’re all hungry critters.
+The damage caused by these bougainvillea caterpillars can vary somewhat, but the treatment is generally the same.

-All caterpillars (not only this one) eat & poop like crazy so the little black specks you’ll see on the leaves is their frass.
-And yes, caterpillar excrement has it’s own word.
+All caterpillars—not just these two—eat and poop like crazy, so the little black specks you’ll see on the leaves are their frass.
+And yes, insect excrement has its own word!
+Here’s a heads-up: those black droppings are often a sure sign that caterpillars are in the house.

-These are the 2 which I have seen on my bougainvilleas & have experience with:
+These are the two caterpillars I’ve seen on my bougainvilleas and have experience dealing with:

 Leaftier Caterpillar

-Here’s the damage done to the ends of the stems by the leaftier.
+Here’s the damage done to the ends of a stem by the leaftier.
 You can see how 1 of the leaves is rolled up.

 Bougainvillea Looper

-These are the most common chewing pests which attack bougainvilleas that I know of.
-My Bougainvillea glabra had them big time in Santa Barbara every year come late July.
-They’re inch worms & can be brown to green to yellow.
-The loopers are hard to spot because they hang out under the leaves & do their feeding at night.
+These are the most common chewing pests that attack bougainvilleas, at least in my experience.
+My Bougainvillea glabra in Santa Barbara had loopers every year, big time, by late July.
+They’re inchworms and can be brown, green, or yellow, depending on their age.
+They’re also hard to spot because they hang out under the leaves and feed mostly at night.

-Here’s what the bougainvillea looper looks like; basically a small green inchworm.
-In the video, you can see the damage done to my mint by the cabbage looper.
+Here’s what the bougainvillea looper looks like: basically a small green inchworm.
+In the video, you can see the damage the cabbage looper did to my mint.
 It looks similar to the damage this looper does.

 Got questions about growing bougainvillea?
 We’ve got the answers!